(June 1st 2018 : updated to version 1.2.1)

 There may be problems when doing offline rendering/export in Cubase.
 A workaround to get the plugin output into a final mix is to record the output of the plugin in real time by some means into an audio track and bypassing/removing the plugin before doing offline exports.
 (This may be a sensible workflow in other hosts too…)

-No Linux build yet, but will appear at some point.
+No Linux build yet, but will hopefully appear at some point.
 Support for 32 bit, Windows XP/Vista and Mac OS-X versions older than 10.9 is not in the plans.
 (People are of course free to attempt building for those platforms from source code but no attempt has been made in the source code to be compatible with those.)

 Source code hosted at :

 Change history :

 -Added looping enabled parameter

 -Added GUI button and parameter to rewind to beginning of selected play range